 Investigator: C.J.
 Lupton

-To request an updated price list of Wool Laboratory services, CLICK HERE.
+To request an updated price list of Wool Laboratory services, on which you will find instructions for submitting samples and payment in RED TEXT at the top of the list, CLICK HERE.

 This project will examine and contribute to several approaches for making the U.S. animal fiber and sheep and goat meat industries more competitive and more profitable.
 Near-infrared reflectance spectroscopy (NIRS) will be further developed and evaluated to provide rapid, accurate, and less expensive estimates of wool and mohair content, and alpaca and mohair luster.
 Round trials will be organized and conducted with other labs having NIRS capabilities to estimate wool base in greasy core samples; and, if the trials produce adequate supporting data, a draft ASTM standard method will be submitted for approval.
 Once a standard method is in place, the NIRS measurements will not only be useful to producers, breeders, and researchers, but also to marketers and processors for commercial transactions.
 In addition, it is planned to use NIRS to estimate juniper consumption of free-ranging goats by analyzing the spectra of their fecal material.
 An image analysis instrument, the OFDA2000, will be further evaluated for field-testing of wool and mohair to give producers fast, low-cost measurements of fiber diameter and staple length, and in the warehouse for estimating fiber diameter of commercially baled lots by measuring grab samples.
 Participation in seven other experiments is planned.
 All have the general objective of using fleece and fiber measurements to quantify or improve fiber and/or meat production, quality, and income to producers through improved selection, nutrition, management, and marketing efficiency.
 The experiments are: a central ram performance test; a central Angora billie goat performance test; a cooperative breeding program for Rambouillet sheep; a selection experiment with Angora goats to create a flock that will consume higher levels of juniper species; comparison of female productivity in two sheep breeds, Dorper and Rambouillet; an economic comparison of wool versus hair sheep and fiber versus meat goats maintained on rangeland; and effects of nutrition on fleece and fiber characteristics of sheep and Angora goats.